 It’s important to most nannies that they are paid on the books, and most career nannies would never accept an illegal position.
 (Quite the opposite – some have been known to report families who ask them to evade taxes during their interview.)
 One practical consequence of being ‘off the books’ for nannies is that they aren’t making national insurance contributions.
 This means in later life they won’t receive the pension they were entitled to.
 Being paid cash also makes nannies feel much more vulnerable in terms of employment rights.

 4. It’s not that difficult to be legal.

 If you’re employing a sole nanny, there are lots of nanny payroll companies that can help you out.
-If you’re doing a nanny share, we can sort it all out for you.
+If you’re doing a nanny share or hire one of our after school nannies, we can sort it all out for you.
 Either way, the paperwork is manageable from your perspective.